codeforamerica/court.atlantaga.gov/_posts/static/0200-01-03-public-defender.md

 ##

 The Municipal Court Public Defender’s Office is charged with the responsibility of representing indigent defendants who are accused of violating any city ordinance for which a criminal penalty can be imposed, as well as certain misdemeanors that the court has concurrent jurisdiction with the State Court of Fulton County.
-Click the link to find out more about the following services:

 ## General City Ordinance Violations